TheoDuc/ENSAI-2A-projet-info-Groupe_39/README.md

 ### Test Coverage

-You can generate test coverage reports using [Coverage](https://coverage.readthedocs.io/en/7.4.0/index.html).
+You can generate test coverage reports using Coverage

 > :bulb: You can customize the settings using the `.coveragerc` file.